 If you decide to participate in MIPS, you will earn a performance-based payment adjustment to your Medicare payment.
 MIPS scoring considers four weighted performance categories:

-The cost category is calculated from adjudicated claims; no data submission is required for 2017, but it will be weighted in 2018 and beyond.
+The cost category is calculated from adjudicated claims; no data submission is required.

 FIVE TIMELINE REMINDERS

 The MIPS performance period for 2018 began Jan.
 1, 2018 and closes Dec.
 31, 2018.